vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 Let's take a look at GoodData's solution for dashboards and explain how the Dashboard component and the infrastructure around it fit into this picture.

-Both the GoodData platform and GoodData.CN provide the KPI Dashboards component that can be used by both dashboard creators and consumers.
+The GoodData platform, GoodData Cloud and GoodData.CN all provide the KPI Dashboards component that can be used by both dashboard creators and consumers.
 In addition, developers can modify the default consumer experience, and create dashboard plugins to enhance or further customize the dashboard.